yktoo/yktoo.com/content/blog/0194/index.en.md

 tags: ["Algarve", "ocean", "Portugal", "promontory", "Sagres", "travel"]
 ---

 Sagres is a small town in western Algarve.
-It is noteworthy mainly for the nearby Sagres Point (//Ponta de Sagres//) and its fortress.
+It is noteworthy mainly for the nearby Sagres Point ({{< fl "Ponta de Sagres" >}}) and its fortress.
 ![](img:3.bp.blogspot.com/-sJIIMRaRCyU/Ua4mS9Nh1_I/AAAAAAAAZCg/JqlpIGIhOZY/s1600/dsc09338.picasaweb.jpg:a)

 <!--more-->